TaraTripsGuidesItineraries

 San Juan is the island's main tourism base with beachfront stays, sunset bars, dive shops, and easy access to central attractions.

-Best for: First-time visitors, convenience, and nightlife-lite evenings
+Best for: First-time travelers, convenience, and nightlife-lite evenings

 • Most hotels and hostels are here